juji-io/datalevin/doc/query.md

 # Datalevin Query Engine

 Datalevin has an advanced Datalog query engine that handles complex queries on large data sets with ease.

 ## Motivation

 One of the main reasons for people to use Datomic-like Datalog stores is to use their declarative and composible query language.
-The simple and elegant query is often backed-up by a flexible triple store.
+The simple and elegant query is often backed by a flexible triple store.
 However, it is a well-know problem that querying a triple store is much slower than querying RDBMS that store data in rows or columns.